IIP Internships in Biology, Chemistry, and Environmental Studies

-The Max Planck Institute for Dynamics and Self-Organization is a research institute for investigations of complex non-equilibrium systems, particularly in physics and biology.
+About: The Max Planck Institute for Dynamics and Self-Organization is a research institute for investigations of complex non-equilibrium systems, particularly in physics and biology.
 Its founding history goes back to Ludwig Prandtl who in 1911 requested a Kaiser Wilhelm Institute to be founded for the investigation of aerodynamics and hydrodynamics.
 As a first step, the Aeronautische Versuchsanstalt (now the DLR) was established in 1915 and then finally the Kaiser Wilhelm Institute for Flow Research was established in 1924.
 In 1948 it became part of the Max Planck Society.
-In 2003 it was renamed to Max Planck Institute for Dynamics and Self-organisation.
-It is one of 80 institutes in the Max Planck Society (Max Planck Gesellschaft).
+In 2003 it was renamed to Max Planck Institute for Dynamics and Self-organization.
+It is one of eighty institutes in the Max Planck Society (Max Planck Gesellschaft).
 The institute has four departments conducting research in the following areas: nonlinear dynamics, fluid dynamics, pattern formation, biocomplexity, and dynamics of complex fluids.

 Middle East Scientific Institute for Security (MESIS)